 Home field: Salt River Fields at Talking Stick, Salt River Pima-Maricopa Indian Community

-The D-Backs and the Rockies share the newest ballpark in the Cactus League – and the first to be opened on American Indian land.
+The D-Backs and the Rockies share the first ballpark in the Cactus League to be opened on American Indian land.
 The shady ballpark can seat up to 11,000 fans and features a 360-degree concourse with views of the McDowell Mountains.

 Best eats: Thin-crust pizza slices or tacos paired with margaritas

 Insider tip: Arrive early to take advantage of the 144-acre site with pathways for strolling and to see players on the practice fields.

 Built to mimic the legendary Wrigley Field, the largest stadium in the Cactus League makes the Chicago Cubs feel like they’re playing back in the Windy City.
 Seating 15,000 boisterous fans, this big stadium was named the best place to watch spring training by the Phoenix New Times.

 Best seats on a budget: $9 lawn seats